vineel49/turbo_logbcjr/README.md

 This code works for generator matrix G(D) = [1 (1+D^2)/(1+D+D^2)].

-SCILAB code for BCJR algorithm in the probability-domain is given in "http://home.iitk.ac.in/~vasu
+The MATLAB code for the logBCJR algorithm is inspired by the SCILAB code of BCJR algorithm in the probability-domain written by K Vasudevan and can be found at http://home.iitk.ac.in/~vasu

 References:
 see the book "Channel coding: classical and modern" by William Ryan and Shu Lin.